 From Santa Fe, drive north on US Highway 285/84 for approximately 16 miles to NM Route 503, or Nambe Road; go right.
 Route 503 continues 7.5 miles to County Road 98 (Juan Medina Road).
 Here, go left and continue about 2.5 miles to Santuario de Chimayo.
 Afterward, rejoin County Road 98 right for about 1 mile to NM Route 76; turn right.

 After passing through several villages NM Route 76 intersects with NM Route 75; turn left.
 Continue 6.5 miles to the junction of NM 518.
 Turn left again and continue on NM 518 for approximately 16 miles to Ranchos de Taos, then turn right onto NM Route 68 for 3 miles to Taos.

-Before heading into Taos on NM Route 68 turn left onto that route and follow signs for the church of San Francisco de Asis.
-This is only several hundred yards from the intersections of NM Routes 518 and 68.
+Before reaching Taos on NM Route 68, turn left onto that route and follow signs for the church of San Francisco de Asis.
+This is only several hundred yards from the intersections of NM 518 and 68.
 More information is available on San Francisco de Asis at the end of this article.

 El Santuario de Chimayo, built in 1816, houses ex-votos which are offerings to saints who’ve fulfilled prayers for healing of ailments or protection from accidents.
 The Santuario de Chimayo also contains hundreds of crutches from the devoted, left behind forever after being healed.

 The faithful leave with a relic of the very earth this sanctuary was built atop.
 Chimayo holy dirt is sold at shops near the church but you can grab your own from the official Holy Dirt Room.
 Look to the left of the altar for this room; a sign hangs above the doorway to this sacred spot.